MicrosoftDocs/azure-docs/articles/connectors/connectors-create-api-azureblobstorage.md

 ### [Consumption](#tab/consumption)

-To add an Azure Blob Storage trigger to a logic app workflow in multi-tenant Azure Logic Apps, follow these steps:
+To add a Blob trigger to a logic app workflow in multi-tenant Azure Logic Apps, follow these steps:

 1. In the [Azure portal](https://portal.azure.com), open your logic app workflow in the designer.

-1. In the designer search box, enter **Azure blob**.
+1. Under the designer search box, make sure that **All** is selected.
+In the search box, enter **Azure blob**.
 From the **Triggers** list, select the trigger named **When a blob is added or modified (properties only)**.

    :::image type="content" source="./media/connectors-create-api-azureblobstorage/consumption-trigger-add.png" alt-text="Screenshot showing Azure portal and workflow designer with a Consumption logic app and the trigger named 'When a blob is added or modified (properties only)' selected.":::

-1. If you're prompted for connection details, [create your Azure Blob Storage connection now](#connect-blob-storage-account).
+1. If you're prompted for connection details, [create a connection to your Azure Blob Storage account](#connect-blob-storage-account).

 1. Provide the necessary information for the trigger.